AdobeDocs/experience-manager-65.sv-SE/help/assets/private-folder.md

    ![Markera kryssrutan Privat om du vill göra mappen privat](assets/private-folder.png)

-1. Tryck/klicka på **[!UICONTROL Create]**.
+1. Klicka på **[!UICONTROL Create]**.
 En privat mapp skapas i användargränssnittet.

    ![chlimage_1-413](assets/chlimage_1-413.png)

-1. Om du vill dela mappen med andra användare och tilldela behörigheter till dem markerar du mappen och klickar/trycker på ikonen **[!UICONTROL Properties]** i verktygsfältet.
+1. To share the folder with other users and the assign privileges to them, select the folder, and click the **[!UICONTROL Properties]** icon from the toolbar.

    ![chlimage_1-414](assets/chlimage_1-414.png)